Hurghada: Overview

+in winter, with daytime summer maximums reaching over 35 °C.

+Hurghada is a popular holiday destination for Egyptian tourists from Cairo, the Delta and Upper Egypt, as well as package holiday tourists from Europe.
+Some spend Christmas and New Year there.

 In recent years, Hurghada has also become a gateway for day trips and excursions to destinations such as Luxor and Cairo offered by various local tour operators.

 Hurghada extends for about 36 km along the coast, but does not reach far into the surrounding desert.
-The resort is a destination for Egyptian tourists from Cairo, the Delta and Upper Egypt, as well as package holiday tourists from Europe.

 Many of Hurghada's newer hotels, restaurants, and shops are located along El Mamsha.
 Most of the largest hotel resorts are located in the area between Mamsha and Sahl Hasheesh on El Mamsha.
 Beyond Sahl Hasheesh there are the hotels of Makadi Bay.
-Dahar is considered the oldest part of the town, where the traditional bazaar, post office and long-distance bus stations (Go Bus and Upper Egypt Bus) are situated.
-Sakala could be considered older because, it was the place where Hurghada was established by Ababda fishermen and where they settled along a natural harbor.
+The oldest part of town is Sakala, settled by Ababda fishermen along its natural harbor, with the traditional bazaar, post office and long-distance bus stations (Go Bus and Upper Egypt Bus) lying in Dahar.
 The busiest area is also Sakala, the city center on Sheraton Road lined with hotels, shops and restaurants.